lakejs/lake-docs/reference/editor.md

   `config`

   A key-value object.
-For more details, see the [editor config](/reference/).
+For more details, see the [Editor config](/reference/) page.

 * Return value: